SURI Toothbrush review: How 2.0 fixed my biggest issue

 Despite it not being a major break, it did cause a rattling noise and was prone to collecting gunk underneath (gross, I know).

 Thankfully, SURI toothbrushes are repairable.
-So, if your SURI Toothbrush does happen to break you will get a replacement sent to you* within a matter of days and your old one will be refurbished or used for parts.
+So, if your SURI Toothbrush does happen to break, you will get a replacement sent to you* within a matter of days and your old one will be refurbished or used for parts.

 When I contacted their customer service about my brush, they responded within 24 hours and sent a replacement brush to me within 2 days.
-I was also provided with a Freepost bag to send back my old broken brush for refurbishment or recycling.
+I was also provided with a Freepost bag to send back my broken brush for refurbishment or recycling.

 In terms of eco-friendliness, it may not sound like the perfect system, but Gyve (Co-Founder of SURI) told me they used to repair brushes on demand.
-This meant customers had to wait a few weeks and they subsequently received a lot of complaints.
+This meant customers had to wait a few weeks, and they subsequently received a lot of complaints.

 So instead, they now send out a replacement straight away and then refurbish your old brush afterwards.